eastcoastninja/web-dev-notes/sidequests/cs50/wk1-lecture2-notes.md

 Encrypted data, or ciphertext, is the scrambled version of plaintext, or the original, easily-readable data.
 To get from plaintext to ciphertext, and vice versa, we need to know the key, or some piece of information, like a number that indicates how many letters we need to shift each letter in our plaintext by.

+Unencrypted text is generally called plaintext.
+Encrypted text is generally called ciphertext.
+And the secret used is called a key.

 ## Debugging
 Programs built into cs50.ide to help with debugging ```help50```,```eprintf```, and ```debug50```
 ```help50``` gives you clues and hints without giving you the answer (best for logical bugs keeping your program from compiling)